Skip to content

 Why Use Message Mockups in Marketing?

 Think about how you consume information.
 A quote in a styled box is easy to skim past.
 The same words in a chat bubble?
-Your brain processes it differently—it feels like a real exchange, not marketing copy.
+Your brain processes it differently.
+It feels like a real exchange, not marketing copy.

 Here's where they work well: